 Times are still tough for many Americans.
 Most of us save wherever we can in order to make ends meet or even save a buck or two.
-You’ve gone through all your monthly bills with the intension of cutting that burn rate to the bone, right?
 Yet many people overlook money they could save from reworking their car loans.
 Millions of homeowners have garnered huge savings in recent years from one simple move: refinancing their mortgages.
 So why not renegotiate your car loan, too?

 Since a growing number of people choose to buy new vehicles even before the loans are paid off on their old ones, it's often easier just to take advantage of financing deals from new-car dealers.
 Moreover, cars typically lose their value so quickly that the loans turn upside down — meaning that the outstanding loan is more than the car is worth — making refinancing a tough proposition.

 Even so, auto refinancing can save some consumers hundreds, even thousands, of dollars on average over the life of a car loan.
 Unlike home mortgages, it often doesn’t cost anything to refinance an automobile.
 And auto loan terms have also grown, now averaging longer than five years on a new car or truck, giving owners more time to consider it.

 According to CNW Research, auto loan refinancing could top 14.1 percent of existing contracts in 2014, a 12 percent increase since 2012 and more than double the rate in 2009.
 The primary reason: Consumers who purchased a new-vehicle during the recent recession tended to pay exorbitant fees and interest rates so they would qualify for much-needed loans.
 Now, that their credit scores are better or financial circumstances changed, these same individuals want to lower their interest rates accordingly.